 In English we are looking at fables and we will be creating our own based on one of Aesop’s fables.
 We will also be looking at letter writing (just in time for those thank you letters at Christmas!) and shape poems later on in the half term.
 When the children are reading, we have been focusing on how we can tell/work out how characters are feeling or what they might be thinking.
-In Maths, have been working on written methods for multiplication and division.
-Please continue to help your children practise their times tables and division facts, it’s a great help when they get extra practice at home.
-We will also be looking at telling the time to the nearest minute and solving problems using the different areas of maths which we have learnt so far.
+In Maths the children have been progressing well with addition and subtraction and next we will move on to multiplication.
+Remember to use TT rockstars at home to help with times tables.
+Let me know if you need login details again.

-PE is on Tuesday and Thursday.
-We are lucky enough to have a coach from Lancaster Cricket Club come in and work with Green class on Thursdays.
-Please make sure your child as suitable warm PE clothes as we will be outside on these days, weather permitting.
-Swimming is still on a Friday.
+PE is on Tuesday and we are looking at how we can use our bodies to perform gymnastics routines.
+Please make sure your child has their PE kit for these days.
+Swimming is still on a Friday when Mr Miller has Green class.
 Thank you for helping to remind your children to bring in their kits on these days.

 Well done to all the children who achieved their reading reward last half term.
 This half term we are working towards watching a Christmas film.
 Children are allowed to write in their own reading record, as are you of course.
 If your child is taking responsibility for this, please can you remind them to do so, as if it doesn’t get recorded they won’t get rewarded!
 Thank you for your continued help with this.